microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

 If students choose to deploy a private cluster, the coach should be prepared to explain key networking concepts and how a private AKS cluster works differently from a non-private AKS cluster.

 Deploying a private AKS cluster requires multiple Azure resources to be deployed and configured BEFORE deploying AKS.
 These include:

 - Hub & Spoke VNets that are peered to each other
 - An Azure Firewall with proper egress network rules set on it
 - A User Defined Route (UDR)
 - A VM jumpbox with Azure CLI & kubectl CLI installed to access the private AKS cluster

-In the `/Solutions/Challenge-02/Private` folder, you will find a set of YAML files that deploy the Whoami sample application to a private AKS cluster.
+In the `/Solutions/Challenge-02/Private` folder, you will find a set of YAML files that deploy the sample application to a private AKS cluster.
 These YAML files have multiple placeholders in them that need to be replaced with values in order to deploy them to an AKS cluster.

 The script blocks below in the collapsible section demonstrate how to complete all steps of this challenge if you choose to deploy a private AKS cluster.
 The script blocks use the Azure CLI to deploy and configure the Azure resources.